chen3feng/atomiccounter/README.md

 Each `Int64` object contains 2 fields: the chunk pointer and the index in the cell, so multiple `Int64` objects can share the same chunk, but access elements with different indices in each cell.

+### Allocate an `Int64` object

 The address of the last created chunk is recorded in the global variable `lastChunk`.
 When an `Int64` object is created, its `lastIndex` is increased.
 If it reachs the number of int64 in the cell, it means that this chunk has been totally allocated and a new chunk needs to be created.

+### Access an `Int64` object

+Please first understand Go's [GMP](https://www.google.com/search?q=golang+GMP) scheduling model.

+The best performance is to get the current subscript of `M` in Go and directly access the corresponding `cell`, so that there will be no conflict between different `M`s, and even avoid using atomic operations.

+But I haven't found a way to get the `M`'s subscript.

+Therefore, this implementation uses the hash of the address of `M` as the subscript to access the cell, and the measured effect is also quite good.

+As long as the number of cells in each chunk is larger than the common number of CPU cores, the impact of hash collisions can be reduced, so that different M will have a high probability of accessing different cells.

-When adding the value of an `Int64` object, a hash number is calculated with the address of current [M](https://www.google.com/search?q=golang+GMP), it is used to index the corresponding cell in the chunk.
+When increasing the value of an `Int64` object, the hash of current `M`'s' address is used as the subscript to obtain the corresponding cell in the chunk.

-Then use the `Int64.index` member as a index to access the int64 array in this cell.
+Then use the `Int64.index` member as a subscript to access the int64 array in this cell.

-So different `M` will access different cell with a high probability.
-In order to reduce the competition between different cores, the number of cells in a chunk is larger than the usual number of CPU cores to reduce the impact of hash collisions.

-When reading, traverse the value indexed by `Int64.index` in all cell arrays in the accumulated chunk.
+When reading, traverse the value indexed by `Int64.index` in all cell arrays and accumulated the value.

 <!-- gomarkdoc:embed:start -->